pensart/HTML5-elements/README.md

 #HTML5 elements assignment

-home
+homepage
 ![alt text](cover-home.jpg "HTML5 elements")
-Order
+Order pictures
 ![alt text](cover-bestel.jpg "HTML5 elements")
+What people say
 ![alt text](cover-reacties.jpg "HTML5 elements")

 ##Description
 This was my final project for the HTML5 course at CVO de verdieping.
+This is a fictive site!
+I designed the 5star building logo for 5star building but this project has nothing to do with FSB.
 Its pure about writing nice HTML5.
 No scripting, no preprocessors, no css methodology like using BEM.

 ##Project rules
 * Valid HTML & CSS